eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 > In general, lowercase central when it indicates compass direction and capitalize when it designates a region.  *The central business district.
 We have lived in Central Kentucky for seven years.*

-**Chairman, Chairwoman, Chairperson, Chair**
+**Chairman, chairwoman, chairperson, chair**

-> Capitalize as a formal title before a name: *company Chairman Henry Ford, committee Chairwoman Jessica Elgin, board Chairperson Riley Winters*
+> Capitalize as a formal title before a name: *company Chairman Henry Ford, committee Chairwoman Jessica Elgin, board Chairperson Riley Winters*.

 > Do not capitalize as a casual, temporary position: *meeting chairman Phillip Edwards*

 **Chamber**

-> When refering to where the city council meets, always refer to it as the council chamber.
+> When referring to where the city council meets, always refer to it as the council chamber.
 Do not refer to it as the city council chambers. *There is a meeting in the council chamber at 2:30 p.m.*

 **City council**